Saher-/TopRssFeeds/README.md

 - Was a project for CSC 472 - Mobile Application Development for Android.

 #### Current Design:
-- Using Taps & Fragments the application was build in a very simple and easy way.
+- Using Taps, Fragments, and card views the application was build in a very simple and easy way.
 - built with Object Oriented design in mind, for the sake of code usability and modification (adding more categories or maybe enhance the current ones).